xoxo/covid/README.md

 **This is a living policy, subject to continual refinement and expansion.
 Last updated May 26, 2024**.

-Everyone attending XOXO is required to agree to the following COVID Policy.
+Everyone attending XOXO is required to agree to the following COVID policy.
 This includes all attendees, speakers, performers, patrons (sponsors), volunteers, and staff.

-Anyone who violates this COVID Policy may be removed from the festival at the discretion of the XOXO organizers.
+Anyone who violates our COVID policy may be removed from the festival at the discretion of the XOXO organizers.

 If you have questions about this policy, or suggestions for ways it might be improved, please contact us at [hi@xoxofest.com](mailto:hi@xoxofest.com).